If you’re a snorer, you’ve probably been warned that this could be a sign that you have sleep apnea

 If any of these are true, then we strongly recommend you get a sleep study.

-If you are looking for help getting a sleep study or finding the right treatment for your sleep apnea in Omaha, please call (402) 493-4175 today for an appointment with sleep dentist Dr. Roger Roubal at the Advanced Dental Sleep Treatment Center.
+If you are looking for help getting a sleep study or finding the right treatment for your sleep apnea in Omaha, please call (402) 493-4175 today for an appointment with a sleep dentist at the Advanced Dental Sleep Treatment Center.